-Additionally, ExpressVPN has over 3,000 servers, in 160 locations, spread across 94 countries.
-With so many servers to choose from, you’re bound to find one, or two, or 10 that fit with your needs.
+Additionally, ExpressVPN has over 3,000 servers in 160 locations, spread across 94 countries.
+With so many servers to choose from, you’re bound to find one or two, or 10 that fit your needs.

 ExpressVPN’s DNS Protection

 For those of you who might not be familiar with the term, DNS (Domain Name Service) is the key service that makes the internet work.
 It allows you to navigate hostnames to IP addresses.
-That way you can easily remember any website by its name, and not have to remember where the IP address responds to.
+That way you can easily remember any website by its name and not have to remember where the IP address responds.

 Think of it as a giant address book for internet surfers.
 Because it plays such a large role, DNS affects almost everything you do online.
 Your browser and other apps use it to find servers that operate websites and services you rely on.